yipf/scitemacs/README.md

-# scitemacs - A scite version  by YIPF.
+# scitemacs - A scite version inspired by emacs.

 ## Features:
  - Smart tab: expanding snippet, path, fold according to context around the cursor.